loang728/cv/README.md

 1. Index page is a welcome page, with several interesting elements which demonstrate animation (mainly CSS).
-    Typescript animation "Hello, I'm Lora"- Its a span which expands its width in time frames, so it mimics typing text.
+    Welcome message animation "Hello, I'm Lora"- Its a span which expands its width in time frames, so it mimics typing text.
     Progress bars- each bar fill according to the technology.

 2. Experience - a growing timeline with mislesones , which appear consequently.